-One of the most common plumbing problems for Sarasota area homeowners is the dreaded clogged drain.
+One of the most common plumbing problems for Florida homeowners is the dreaded clogged drain.

 To help you avoid the annoyance and inconvenience of a clogged drain, our Plumbing Today plumbers compiled some tips on how to both prevent and clear a clog.